seattle-javascript-401d25/16-19-auth-asset-mgt/LAB-17.md

 * `GET /login` (Auth Route)
   * Create a login route that uses the basic authentication middleware to log in a user.
 * `POST /<resource-name>`
-  * pass a bearer authentication token in the request to authorize the creation of the resource
+  * pass a bearer authentication middleware in the request to authorize the creation of the resource
   * pass data as stringifed JSON in the body of a **POST** request to create a new resource
   * on success respond with a 200 status code and an authentication token
   * on failure due to a bad request send a 400 status code
   * on failure due to bad token or lack of token respond with a 401 status code
 * `GET /<resource-name>/:id`
-  * pass a bearer authentication token in the request to authorize the creation of the resource
+  * pass a bearer authentication middleware in the request to authorize the creation of the resource
   * on success respond with a 200 status code and a resource
   * on failure due to a bad id send a 404 status code
   * on failure due to bad token or lack of token respond with a 401 status code